chrdebru/linked-data-frontend-tutorial/README.md

 $ sudo pico /etc/hosts
 ```

-And add the following line
+And add the following line (on a new line):

 `127.0.0.1 data.example.org`